-The Brown House has been converted into a comfortable and well-equipped bunk house for 26 persons.
+The Brown House has been converted into a comfortable and well-equipped bunk house for twenty-six persons.
 The old Dickerson House has been made into a second bunk house.
+One section houses ten persons and a second section cares for an additional twelve persons.